cristian-robert/autonomous-automation-tester/README.md

 # Autonomous Automation Tester

-> An AI-powered QA automation framework for Claude Code that autonomously discovers, designs, and implements end-to-end test suites with Qase.io integration.
+> A Claude Code skills blueprint that transforms Claude into an autonomous QA engineer capable of discovering, designing, and implementing end-to-end test suites with Qase.io integration.

 ```
      ___         __